-How Anacortes’ Devan Chandler Long segued from football to acting in CBS’ ‘Ghosts’
+How Anacortes and Oregon Ducks football star Devan Chandler Long segued from football to acting in CBS’ ‘Ghosts’

 “I just put all my cards in one box and went for it and got a scholarship to [the University of] Oregon,” says Long, who studied political science.
 “I was like, OK guys, what has the least amount of math.”

-But the football program — he was a defensive back — was all-consuming through his 2005 graduation.
-After Oregon, Long was off to play for the Carolina Panthers until an injury ended his NFL career before it really began.
+But the football program — he was a defensive end — was all-consuming through his 2005 graduation.
+After Oregon, Long got into training camp with the Carolina Panthers until an injury ended his NFL career before it really began.

 “It was like getting divorced and having to watch all your friends hang out with your wife and take her to dinner every weekend,” he says.
 “It was a tough time for a couple of years after football.”